SummaryRead the full fact sheet

 On average, FSH muscular dystrophy progresses slowly and the level of severity eventually seems to plateau (level off).
 In very mild cases, it may not be possible to detect that the disease is progressing.
 People affected by FSH of ‘average severity’ usually retain the ability to walk and have a normal life span.

 The first muscles to be affected by weakness are those of the face, neck, hands, forearms, and feet.
 Myotonic dystrophy can affect the tissues and organs of many body systems.
-Consequently, myotonic dystrophy may present itself in what one expert has called a "bewildering variety of ways".

 Onset of myotonic dystrophy